CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 …
 “If teachers and students will only follow these hints, and the lessons, as they are laid down, not hurrying, immediate success will accrue to their efforts.”

-Part 1 covers the Manual in 9 lessons, and has links to practice material, and a few optional rules that are in neither the Manual nor the Supplement.
-Part 2 adds even more rules
-Both the Manual and the Supplement ?? are needed to follow the lessons.
+This book is to be used in conjunction with the Manual and the Supplement.
+Part 1 covers the Manual in 9 lessons, divided into Fully Written and Abbreviated.
+It adds a few rules, and moves others.
+Part 2 claims to be "the same methods of abbrviation, extended," but I believe it's better classified as the Reporting level.

 ### Extended (Clarey)
 Orthographic Cursive Shorthand (Orthic) ; The Cambridge System ; \